Hofstetter Turbo

-The Hofstetter Turbo is a Brazilian car created in the 1980s by Mario Richard Hofstetter.
-In 1980 Hofstetter pulled out his drawing paper and started to draw a prototype of the car.
-Mario Hofstetter made this car at this time because the Brazilian government was very strict and didn't allow many imports into Brazil.
-In 1982 he started to put the mid-engined car together with some other workers, and began the Hofstetter company in 1984.
-Mario Hofstetter only was able to sell 18 cars throughout (1986–1991).
+The Hofstetter Turbo is a Brazilian sports car created in the 1980s by Mario Richard Hofstetter.
+In 1980, Hofstetter started to draw a prototype of the car.
+The idea was to produce a domestically built sports car, since the Brazilian government had strict policies on importing foreign cars at the time.
+In 1982, he started to put the mid-engined car together with some other workers, and began the Hofstetter company in 1984.
+Hofstetter was only able to sell 18 cars between 1986–1991.